rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 ## 2. Use Cases and User Flows

-### 1. View All Recipes
+### 1. Log in as a User (Lightweight Login)

 **User:** Any user

-**Trigger:** User opens the homepage or clicks the "Home" menu on other pages
+**Trigger:** User opens the application for the first time and is prompted to enter their name.

 **Process:**
-- The system sends a `GET /api/recipes` request to the backend
-- All available recipes are retrieved from the database
-- The recipes are displayed as a card view
-- The user can scroll through the recipes and click on one and view more details

-**Outcome:** The user sees all existing recipes and can choose one to explore further.
+- A simple input field asks the user to enter their name.
+- Upon submission, the name is saved in `localStorage`.
+- On future visits, the app automatically loads the stored name.
+- When creating a recipe, the name is saved as the `author` field.
+- On recipe cards or detail pages, the app checks if `recipe.author === currentUser` to allow editing or deletion.

+**Outcome:**
+The user feels ownership over their content, and only the original author can edit or delete their own recipes.

-### 2. View Detailed Recipes
+### 2. Browse and View Recipes

 **User:** Any user

-**Trigger:** User clicks on a recipe card
+**Trigger:** User opens the homepage or clicks on a recipe card

 **Process:**
+- When the homepage loads, a `GET /api/recipes` request is sent to the backend.
+- All recipes are retrieved from the database and displayed as cards in a grid layout.
+- The user scrolls through the list and selects a recipe by clicking its card.
-- The system sends a `/api/recipes/:id` to fetch full recipe data.
+- A `GET /api/recipes/:id` request is sent to fetch the full recipe data.
-- The recipe detail page displays all fields (ingredients, steps... etc.)
+- The app navigates to the detail page and displays the recipe's title, ingredients, and steps.
-- The frontend renders a new page showing all of the recipe information

-**Outcome:** User can read the full instructions and ingredients.
+**Outcome:**
+The user can browse all available recipes and view full details of any selected one.

 ### 3. Add a New Recipe
 **User:** Any user